EVilm1/WIKI-HACK-DJI-OSD/README.md

 ## Change the ``DJI HUD`` icons

 The icons are located in the folder: ``system/gui/image``.<br/>
-It is now possible to modify an icon by downloading it, modifying it using (precision) image editing software such as Adobe Photoshop or Gimp, and then uploading it to the mask in the same directory to overwrite the icon you wish to modify.<br/>
+It is now possible to modify an icon by downloading it, modifying it using (precision) image editing software such as Adobe Photoshop or Gimp, and then uploading it to the googles in the same directory to overwrite the icon you wish to modify.<br/>

 ℹ It is important to keep the same image extension and size (varies by icon).<br/>